RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ### Step 2.
 Installing

 Custom plugins are installed when the application is rebuilt.
 This rebuilding phase and plugin installation happens on an external workflow.
 This workflow is triggered automatically when a new NPM package is published to private, secure Roadie Artifactory.
+To publish your plugin follow [these instructions](/docs/custom-plugins/artifactory/)

 Application update process happens automatically after the workflow is triggered and has run successfully.